Ill-Posedness Analysis of CSI-Based Electromagnetic Inverse Scattering for Material Reconstruction in ISAC Systems: Numerical Simulations and Results

 \subsection{Condition Number and Complexity}

-Fig.~\ref{fig:CS} illustrates a $1.8$ m $\times$ $1.8$ m sensing region containing a circular scatterer with a radius of $0.5$ m and a permittivity of $1.5$.
-For reproducibility, the \ac{ROI} sizes used in the simulations are generated deterministically.
-Let $\mathcal{L}_{\min}$ denote the side length of the smallest square enclosing the scatterer, and let $\mathcal{L}_{\max}$ denote the side length of the entire square sensing region.
-Given the total number of shrinking steps $L$, the \ac{ROI} side length at step $o$ is defined as
+Fig.~\ref{fig:CS} shows the simulation setup, where a $1.8$ m $\times$ $1.8$ m square sensing region contains a circular scatterer with radius $0.5$ m and relative permittivity $1.5$.
+To ensure reproducibility, the \ac{ROI} sizes used in the simulations are generated deterministically rather than selected manually.
+Let $\mathcal{L}_{\min}$ denote the side length of the smallest square enclosing the scatterer, and let $\mathcal{L}_{\max}$ denote the side length of the full square sensing region.
+For a total of $L$ shrinking steps, the \ac{ROI} side length at step $o$ is defined as

-The corresponding \ac{ROI} pixel count is then $P_o = \mathcal{L}_o^2$.
-Hence, once the side length and $(\mathcal{L}_{\min}, L)$ are specified, the \ac{ROI} sequence is uniquely determined, and the \ac{ROI} can be iteratively reduced from the full sensing region to progressively smaller square regions enclosing the scatterer.
+where $\operatorname{round}(\cdot)$ denotes the nearest-integer rounding operation.
+The corresponding \ac{ROI} pixel count is $P_o=\mathcal{L}_o^2$.
+Therefore, once the parameter set $(\mathcal{L}_{\min},\mathcal{L}_{\max},L)$ is fixed, the entire \ac{ROI} sequence is uniquely determined.
+This construction gradually reduces the reconstruction domain from the full sensing region to smaller square regions that still enclose the scatterer.

-Fig.~\ref{fig:cond} illustrates how the condition number and the smallest singular value of $\mathbf{A}^{\text{sub}}$ evolve as the \ac{ROI} size shrinks.
-At $o=1$, $\mathbf{A}^{\text{sub}}$ coincides with the full-domain operator $\mathbf{A}$, without any dimensional reduction.
-In this initial state, the condition number $\kappa(\mathbf{A}^{\text{sub}})$ reaches the order of $10^{7}$, clearly indicating severe ill-conditioning.
-Meanwhile, the smallest singular value $\sigma_{\min}(\mathbf{A}^{\text{sub}})$ is only about $10^{-6}$, reflecting the rapid decay of the singular value spectrum.
-From a spectral perspective, this behavior implies that most directions in the solution space are governed by near-null singular modes—primarily contributed by columns corresponding to the air region—thereby amplifying noise and inducing unstable \ac{CPR} estimates.
+Fig.~\ref{fig:cond} evaluates the spectral effect of \ac{ROI} restriction by plotting the condition number and the smallest singular value of $\mathbf A^{\mathrm{sub}}$ during the shrinking process.
+At $o=1$, the subspace operator $\mathbf A^{\mathrm{sub}}$ is identical to the full-domain operator $\mathbf A$, so no dimensional reduction is applied.
+In this full-domain case, $\kappa(\mathbf A^{\mathrm{sub}})$ is on the order of $10^{7}$, while $\sigma_{\min}(\mathbf A^{\mathrm{sub}})$ is only about $10^{-6}$.
+This indicates severe ill-conditioning and rapid singular-value decay.
+From a spectral viewpoint, many solution-space directions are dominated by near-null modes, mainly caused by highly coherent air-region columns.
+These modes amplify noise and lead to unstable \ac{CPR} estimates.